nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 - The `Index` is a valid integer.
 - The `Index` is not out of bounds (within the range of the displayed schedule list's size).

 Step 6.
-The `execute` method then calls Model::getFilteredScheduleList and gets the specified `Schedule` using the `Index` given.
+The `execute` method then calls `Model::getFilteredScheduleList` and gets the specified `Schedule` using the `Index` given.

 Step 7.
 Once the checks are successful, the method then creates an edited schedule from the original schedule with its status set to pending.

 Step 8.
-Tbe method then calls the `setSchedule` method in the `ModelManager` with the new edited schedule.
+The method then calls the `setSchedule` method in the `ModelManager` with the new edited schedule.
 This sets the specified `Schedule` in the model to be that edited schedule with pending status.

 Step 9.
 The result of the command execution is encapsulated as a `CommandResult` object which is returned back from